MMortymer/leadsdoit/README.md

 ## Implementation Details

--   The project uses Laravel Sanctum for API authentication.
+-   The project uses a custom API token middleware for authentication.
--   Custom token generation is implemented in the User model to create 32-character tokens.
+-   Repository pattern is implemented for temperature data operations, adhering to SOLID principles.
+-   Dependency injection is used in controllers and commands for better testability and flexibility.
 -   Scheduled tasks are defined in `routes/console.php` for better organization.
--   The `FetchTemperature` command is scheduled to run hourly.
+-   The `FetchTemperature` command is scheduled to run hourly
--   SQLite is used as the database for simplicity in this test task.

 ## Possible Improvements